Lotharingia: Kingdom of Lotharingia, 855–900

 In 855, when Lothair I was dying in Prüm Abbey, he divided his kingdom among his three sons with the Treaty of Prüm.
 To the eldest son, Louis II, went Italy, with the imperial title.
 To the youngest, Charles, still a minor, went Provence.
 To the middle son, Lothair II, went the remaining territories to the north of Provence, a kingdom which lacked ethnic or linguistic unity.

 Lothair II ruled from Aachen and did not venture outside his kingdom.
 When he died in 869, Lothair II left no legitimate children, but one illegitimate son - Hugh, Duke of Alsace.
-His uncles, king of East Francia Louis the German and West Francia Charles the Bald (who wanted to rule the whole of Lotharingia) agreed to divide Lotharingia between them with the 870 Treaty of Meerssen - the western half went to West Francia and the eastern half to East Francia.
+His uncles, the kings of East Francia Louis the German and West Francia Charles the Bald (who wanted to rule the whole of Lotharingia) agreed to divide Lotharingia between them with the 870 Treaty of Meerssen - the western half went to West Francia and the eastern half to East Francia.
 Thus, Lotharingia, as a united kingdom, ceased to exist for some years.
 In 876, Charles the Bald invaded eastern Lotharingia with the intent to capture it, but was defeated near Andernach by Louis's son, Louis the Younger.

 In 879, Louis the Younger was invited by a faction of the West Frankish nobility to succeed king Louis the Stammerer, Charles's son, on the throne of West Francia.
 After a brief war, Louis the Stammerer's young sons, Carloman II and Louis III, ceded western Lotharingia to Louis.
 The border between the two kingdoms was established at Saint-Quentin in 880 by the Treaty of Ribemont.

 In November 887, Arnulf of Carinthia called a council of East Frankish nobility to depose emperor Charles the Fat, who by 884 had succeeded to the thrones of all the kingdoms of the Empire.
 The Lotharingian aristocracy, in an attempt to assert its right to elect a sovereign, joined the other East Frankish nobles in deposing Charles the Fat in 887 and elected Arnulf as their king.
 The rule of Arnulf in East Francia was initially opposed by Guy III of Spoleto, who became king of Italy, and by Rudolph I of Burgundy, who was elected king in the southern half of former Middle Francia - Upper Burgundy.
 Rudolph had intended to make himself king over the whole of Lothair II's former kingdom, but had to be content with Burgundia.

 Arnulf defeated the Vikings in 891 and dislodged them from their settlements at Louvain.
 In 895, he appointed his illegitimate son Zwentibold as the king of Lotharingia who ruled semi-independently until he was overthrown and killed by Reginar on August 13, 900.
 The kingdom then ceased to exist and became a duchy.